OIDC Basics

 Issuer identifier

-Log in to Service Owner Console https://so.authlete.com/accounts/login and select the service previously created during this tutorial.
-Click “Edit” button in the bottom of the page to make settings editable.
+Login to the Management Console https://console.authlete.com and select the Demo AS service previously created during this tutorial.
+Click the Service Settings button to access the Service Settings.

 Now that the Token Issuer Identifier iss has been fixed.